 If you can do this, it will help both of you gain an appreciation for one another.

 What if your personalities simply clash?
 Maybe your child is not a friend you would have chosen.
 Perhaps you’re too different or too similar.
 Problems start when you carry around a lot of disappointment about somebody and try to change them in some way or another.
 That’s when the negative cycle begins.

 Keep in mind that your child is not your friend.
 Your role as a parent is unique, and you can be friendly without necessarily being a friend.

 Understanding that you don’t have to be your child’s friend can help you come to terms with who your child is–and accept them.

 By taking responsibility for your emotions and making an effort, you’re showing your child that you want things to be better.
 Tell your child:

 “I know we haven’t always gotten along in the past because I’ve been too hard on you.
 I apologize and am working on it.”

-That small effort will really go a long way with your child.
-Get calm, accept your child and help him become the person he’s meant to be.
+That effort will go a long way with your child.
+Get calm, accept your child, and help them become the person they’re meant to be.